 Sometimes, the pranks got out of hand.
 Jake Plummer and Juan Roque dropped a dead bat from a pillowcase in the freshman cabin.
 The players screamed.
 A window broke.
 Animal rights groups were notified.
 But to the players, it was just Camp T.

-Camp T remains an essential part of the Sun Devil football DNA.
+The legacy continues Camp T remains an essential part of the Sun Devil football DNA.
 The amenities have improved, cell reception is better, and the trailers are no longer falling apart.
 But the essence of Camp T— the stillness, the sweat, the stories — remains unchanged.

 For all the discomfort, many players now look back at Camp T with something approaching reverence.
 Camp Tontozona is more than a location.
 It’s a rite of passage.
 A crucible of sweat, camaraderie and mischief where generations of Sun Devils forged bonds that carried far beyond the playing field.